nin9s/elk-hole/README.md

 11. restart pi-hole

 ### KIBANA HOST (CAN BE THE SAME AS LOGSTASH AND ELASTICSEARCH)
-12. import "elk-hole.json" into kibana: management - saved objects - import
+12. import "elk-hole *.json" into kibana: management - saved objects - import
 13. optionally reload kibanas field list